Best IEMs with widest soundstage

 • Jays Audio: Very clear with lots of detail.
 Sub-bass has a nice rumble and texture.
 Amazing treble extension and stage air.
 Female vocals are vibrant and shines.
 Mid-bass cut is real, affecting some genres and...

-• Gizaudio Axel: Great sub-bass, Harman tuning, and excellent detail.
+• Gizaudio Axel: A solid benchmark.
+Great sub-bass, Harman tuning, and excellent detail.
 Can sound thin.
-A solid benchmark.

 • Crin: Sub-bass-focused signature with Moondrop's clean tuning makes this one of the best $500 tribrids.